Citizen Involvement

 How to improve public engagement in health investment decisions - Key recommendations

-Discussions with CPAG members led not only to project-specific insights but also to broader conclusions that can guide how citizens and patients are included in health-related decision-making.
-In health promotion and disease prevention, investment choices often rest with professionals or finance departments, yet the people most affected — citizens — rarely have a real say.
-The recommendations below outline how to change this and make engagement meaningful and sustainable.
+Discussions with CPAG members led not only to project-specific insights but also to broader conclusions about how citizens and patients should be included in health-related decision-making.
+In health promotion and disease prevention, investment choices often rest with professionals or finance departments, yet the people most affected — the public, including citizens and patients — rarely have a real say.
+The recommendations below outline how to change this and make involvement meaningful and sustainable.

 Clarify goals and communication

 Health projects are often complex and difficult to follow.
-Explaining the main goals, key concepts, and how different parts connect is essential for inclusion.
-Messages should be simple, clear, and accessible not only for experts but also for the general public.
+Explaining main goals, key concepts, and how different elements fit together is essential for inclusion.
+Communication should be simple, clear and accessible not only for experts but also for the wider public.

 Turn feedback into action

 Collecting feedback is not enough — people need to see how their input is used.
-When feedback disappears into a “black box,” trust is lost.
-Clear processes are needed to show how citizen voices shape decisions, and regular updates should be given on the impact of their contributions.
+When feedback disappears into a “black box”, trust is lost.
+Clear processes are needed to show how citizen–patient voices shape decisions, and regular updates should explain the impact of their contributions.

 Strengthen communication practices